List of Marvel Comics characters: M: David Moreau

 David Moreau is a character appearing in American comic books published by Marvel Comics.
 The character's name is an homage to the title character of H.G.
 Wells' science-fiction novel The Island of Doctor Moreau.

 While working for the island nation of Genosha, he developed a mind control device which made mutant slavery possible.
 Moreau created the mutate-process: all inhabitants of Genosha were tested at their 13th birthday for any presence of the X-factor gene.
 If they tested positive, they were turned into mutates: their memories were erased and their personality changed to become completely obedient, they were sealed in special suits and their powers were genetically changed to serve the needs of their country.
 At this time, Moreau became known as the Genegineer (a portmanteau of "Genetic Engineer").

 Christian Davenport remarked that the atrocities committed by David Moreau are repeatedly related to the Holocaust and American slavery in the Genosha series of comics.

+Miles Morhames

+Miles Morhames is a pig version of Miles Morales.

+Maris Morlak

+Maris Morlak is a scientist who is a member of the Enclave.

+Maris Morlak in other media

+Maris Morlak appears in Moon Girl and Devil Dinosaur, voiced by Wesley Snipes.
+This version was a co-worker of Miriam "Mimi" Lafayette.
+The two previously collaborated to create a portal generator until Miriam turned against Enclave.
+Years later, Morlak leads the Enclave in going after Miriam.
+When the portal generator overloads and forms a wormhole, Morlak is sucked in despite Miriam's attempts to save him.

 Morph

+Morph is the name of two characters appearing in American comic books published by Marvel Comics.